MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`defaultContext`** - **Use Default Build Context**<br>
 `boolean`.
 Optional.
 Use when `action = Build an image`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Set the build context to the directory that contains the Docker file.
+Specifies the build context of the directory that contains the Docker file.
 <!-- :::editable-content-end::: -->
 <br>